Ecommerce platforms rely on sales to survive. If you operate one of these websites, you know how important sales are for your business.

 Your CAC will decrease while your ROI increases.
 Now, that’s a sweet deal.

-Now that I have explained a few of the reasons that you should focus your efforts on your Ecommerce conversion rate optimization here are 15 conversion rate optimizations that you should test today.
+Now that we have explained a few of the reasons that you should focus your efforts on your ecommerce conversion rate optimization, here are 15 conversion rate optimizations that you should test today.

 Top 15 conversion rate optimization wins to tests